Corporate governance

 As a global energy company, we have activities in a number of jurisdictions around the world.
 We comply with the tax laws and regulations applicable to our business; our publicly available Tax Policy makes this clear.
 In undertaking this commitment we consider the spirit in which the laws and regulations were legislated.

 We believe in paying tax where value is created and applying arm’s length principles to our international related party dealings.
 We do not support the use of artificial arrangements or the transfer of value to low tax or so-called tax haven jurisdictions.
 We know that transparency and accountability are core to the interests of our stakeholders.
-Woodside’s tax transparency has been recognised as being within the leading group of our industry peers1.
+Woodside’s tax transparency has been recognised as being within the leading group of our industry peers.3 In November 2024, the Australian Taxation Office (ATO) singled out Woodside as one of "a number of significant Australian businesses" that has "led the way, embracing voluntary transparency and investing in disclosures over and above agreed requirements"4.
 In Australia, Woodside voluntarily reports under the Board of Taxation’s voluntary Tax Transparency Code.
 Part A of the recommended disclosures is published in our Annual Report and Part B on our website.
 Stable tax and fiscal settings are required for businesses in Australia to make the large, long-term investments that support energy security, decarbonisation and economic growth.

 Tax governance

 Woodside’s Audit & Risk Committee (A&RC) supports the Woodside Board in meeting its oversight responsibilities on tax matters.
-The A&RC achieves this through regular engagement with and attendance by the Vice President Tax at committee meetings and by reviewing policies and practices for managing compliance with tax laws.
+The A&RC achieves this through regular engagement with the Vice President Tax, which includes presentation to committee meetings and by reviewing policies and practices for managing compliance with tax laws.

 An independent internal audit team undertakes periodic testing of the compliance, governance and control frameworks managed by the Woodside tax team.

-In Australia, where Woodside is headquartered and has substantial economic activity, we are subject to the Australian Taxation Office’s (ATO) Justified Trust program, designed to assure that companies are paying the right amount of tax.
+In Australia, where Woodside is headquartered and has substantial economic activity, we are subject to the ATO's Justified Trust program, designed to assure that companies are paying the right amount of tax.

 Woodside contributes to the policy debate on matters that are important to our business – this includes tax.
-We engage with tax policy setters and administrators in an open and constructive manner, and provide submissions to government and parliamentary requests, reviews and inquiries, including through our memberships with the Australian Energy Producers, the Business Council of Australia and the Corporate Tax Association.
+We engage with tax policy setters and administrators in an open and constructive manner, and provide submissions to government and parliamentary requests, reviews and inquiries, including through our memberships with the Australian Energy Producers, the Business Council of Australia, the Corporate Tax Association and the International Tax and Investment Center.
 Refer to our recent submissions and reports available here.

 Our Australian tax payments